Finera Review

 A payment orchestrator sits between your casino and your payment providers.
 Instead of building separate integrations to Nuvei, Trustly and NOWPayments, you build one integration to the orchestrator.
 It routes each transaction to the best provider based on approval rates, fees, geography and speed.
 Think of it as a smart traffic controller for your payment stack.

 Both are payment orchestrators.
-Finera has 600+ connectors versus Primer's 200+, lower minimum volume at $300k versus $500k, and stronger iGaming focus.
+Finera claims 600+ connectors versus Primer's published 70+, lower minimum volume at $300k versus $500k, and stronger iGaming focus.
 Primer has the visual drag-and-drop routing builder, larger team at 240+ employees, and broader eCommerce presence with named clients like Voi and Conforama.
 Primer costs slightly more at 0.2-0.6%.
 Choose Finera for iGaming focus, Primer for visual workflow building.

 Similar products.
-Both have 600+ connectors and strong iGaming/high-risk focus.
+Both market 600+ connector libraries (Corefy's count is backed by a public connector directory; Finera's is its own claim) and both run strong iGaming/high-risk focus.
 Corefy is headquartered in London with R&D in Kyiv, 70-80 employees and $250k minimum volume.
 Finera is Cyprus-based with 100+ employees and $300k minimum.
 Corefy costs 0.2-0.7% versus Finera's 0.1-0.5%.
-Both have SoftSwiss and EveryMatrix connectors.
-Corefy has slightly better Trustpilot at 4.1/5 but from only 14 reviews.
+Neither carries a verifiable SoftSwiss or EveryMatrix connector.
+Corefy has slightly better Trustpilot at 4.3/5 but from only 15 reviews.

 When you have three or more PSP relationships and declining approval rates are costing measurable revenue.
 If you run Nuvei plus Trustly plus AstroPay plus a crypto gateway, and each has different strengths by geography and method, an orchestrator captures value by routing intelligently.
 Below $300k monthly or with a single PSP, orchestration adds cost without meaningful benefit.